 Every major hotel chain has its own co-branded credit card that earns points towards free stays.
 But many of these cards go further, providing a free night stay each year just for holding the card.
 When you’re on the road in the middle of nowhere, that combination of free night certificates and hotel points can get you far.

 Take, for example, the Chase World of Hyatt Credit Card.
-You’ll earn 25,000 points after you spend $3,000 on the card in the first three months of card membership.
+You’ll earn 30,000 points after you spend $3,000 on the card in the first three months of card membership.
 And you can earn another 30,000 points by earning 2x points on all of your first $15,000 of spending in the first 6 months (60,000 points total).

 On top of that, each year of card membership on your account anniversary, you get a free night certificate valid at any Hyatt category 1-4 property.
 There are no blackout dates – and as long as a room is available at the hotel, you should be able to redeem the certificate.